q-viper/q-viper.github.io/_posts/2022-10-09-basics-of-multithreding-in-python.md

 `threading.Thread()` creates a thread object and we start the thread by calling the `start` method of it.
 Then we join to wait for the thread to complete.
-As we can see in the above example that both functions are running independent of each other without altering the order of another.
-Above process can also be achieved with Asyncio but Asyncio doesn't use multi-threading.
+As we can see in the above example that both functions are running independently of each other without altering the order of another.
+The above process can also be achieved with Asyncio but Asyncio doesn't use multi-threading.

 Lets try another example where one function writes data to a file and another will read that from another thread.